How to stop emotional shopping today.

 We’ve all been there.
 We had a hard day at work.
 Life is feeling stressful.
 We are looking for something, anything to take our minds off of the worries of the world.
 Soooo….we turn to shopping.
 Anyone else see themselves in this scenario???
 Just me???
-It has taken me years to learn how to stop emotional spending, and now I get to share what I have learned with you.
+It has taken me years to learn how to stop shopping when stressed, and now I get to share what I have learned with you.

 If you are unsure if you are an emotional spender or not, take a quick look at the list below.